This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Discharge of bloody liquid or tissue from your vagina

-- Blood tests: These may be run to check to see if you are still pregnant.
+- Blood tests are used to check to see if you are still pregnant.

-- Pelvic exam: This is done to check the size of your uterus and to see if your cervix (bottom part of your uterus) has dilated (opened).
+- A pelvic exam is done to check the size of your uterus and to see if your cervix (bottom part of your uterus) has dilated (opened).

-- Pelvic ultrasound: This may be done to see if there is tissue left in your uterus (womb).
+- A pelvic ultrasound may be done to see if there is tissue left in your uterus (womb).

-- Dilatation & curettage: This procedure is also called D&C. It is done to remove the tissue left in your uterus.
+- Dilatation and curettage (D&C) is done to remove the tissue left in your uterus.
 The D&C may also be needed to control bleeding or to keep you from getting an infection.

-- Surgery: You may need to have surgery if caregivers cannot control the bleeding.
+- Surgery may be needed if healthcare providers cannot control the bleeding.

 Where can I find more information?